nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 7-Sep-2022

+I don't know where the time goes!
+Actually, plenty of it is spent doing research, learning about aspects of coding, taking care of things around my home and neighborhood, and volunteering in my community.
+Most recent community volunteer event was Tuesday where the ham radio emcomm team worked on a local repeater system to try and improved its coverage of the service area.
+No towers were climbed, and progress was made.

 ## Sunday 3-Sep-2022

 Friday was busy with lots of tasks in lots of areas, including software.
 Most of the software-side of things was researching React-js design and techniques including planning, routing, and nav bars.
 Plenty of time was spent fiddling with CSS and react-bootstrap.
 The Enigma Bay team is making progress on the site layout based on wireframes and selected color palette, and I have a little work to do fixing up an alignment problem in a Component.
 Some things I should keep in mind when buiding a responsive site using CSS and Bootstrap: